 Stewardship and Learning.
 The project is empowering children and students to become responsible citizens that take action to preserve the environment through proven practices that enhance their learning and preserve natural resources and the environment.

 Livelihood improvement.
 The impact of interventions practiced by children and students in Eco-schools spills to communities where they come from and to address livelihood problems.
-The Eco-schools approach addresses food security and nutrition, access to safe water and related socio-economic matters.
+The Eco-schools approach addresses food security and nutrition, access to safe water, and related socio-economic benefits.